 Let’s take a look at some of our favorite electrician marketing tips to help you shine a light on your talents and fill your schedule with new clients.

-Here’s some key takeaways from this article:
+Here’s some key takeaways from this simple guide:

-1. Spruce Up Your Electrician Website
+1. Spruce Up Your Website

-Back in the day, contractors of all trades would jockey for position in the yellow pages.
+Back in the day, contractors of all trades would jockey for position in the Yellow Pages.
 Calling themselves AAA1+ Electric or some other concoction of alphabetical gibberish to get their listing to appear before the competition on those sacred category pages.

 Now, it’s all about your website.
 How your electrician website ranks in a Google search comes down to how well you compile your information on your site.
-It’s no longer as simple as stuffing your name with enough alphabet soup to sit yourself higher than the competitors.
+It’s no longer as simple as stuffing your name with enough alphabet soup to sit yourself higher than the competition.

-This means the template you’ve used to build your website will automatically respond to the screen viewing it — adapting your content to look great on any screen size and orientation.
+This means, the template you’ve used to build your website will automatically respond to the screen viewing it—adapting your content to look great on any screen size and orientation.